Quick Guide The Northern Gateway Toll Road

 As backpackers who are likely staying in New Zealand for a few months, you have time to take a much more scenic road; the Hibiscus Coast Highway (State highway 17).

 To take this alternative route, head west by exiting at Silverdale.
 Head to Orewa, then Waiwera, then join back on Highway 1.
+Find out more what there is to do along the Hibiscus Coast on Auckland Suburbs – Guide for Backpackers.

 Click on the map to enlarge the image.
 Use the orange dotted route to avoid the toll road.